 Former Honolulu mayor Jeremy Harris himself was the subject of campaign finance scandals, after engineers, architects, and other city contractors pled no contest to illegal donations to Harris’ campaign.

 Harry Kim was the worst fiscal mayor in the history of Hawai’i County.
-Under Mayor Harry Kim employee rolls grew by 442 employees, from 2,681 to 3,123 — $59 million in new salaries – -not including the taxpayer contribution to retirement pensions, and lifetime medical and health benefit coverage, which taxpayers will pay seemingly into perpetuity.
+Under Mayor Harry Kim employee rolls grew by 442 employees, from 2,681 to 3,123 — $59 million in new salaries – -not including the taxpayer contribution to retirement pensions from the pensions Kent , and lifetime medical and health benefit coverage, which taxpayers will pay seemingly into perpetuity.

 Kim also lobbied for a taxpayer-funded $125 million trash incinerator.

 Kim milked taxpayers in overtime as Civil Defense Director and actually was the highest paid government employee in the State, making more money than the governor did.

 When the Kenoi administration did not give Kim a high profile position with the County, Kim tried to run HCEOC for Kim to stay in the public limelight.